How I set up Strapi on my VPS for My Portfolio

 TL;DR

-• Problem: Images from Strapi were blocked due to Mixed Content when my portfolio ran on HTTPS.
+• Problem 1: Images from Strapi blocked by browser due to Mixed Content (HTTP vs HTTPS).

-• Result: Portfolio can fetch blog posts and images securely and reliably.
+• Result: Portfolio fetches blog posts and images securely, no warnings, no vulnerabilities.

 1. Renting a VPS and Initial Setup